 We've mentioned Banner Saga 2 before, but now it's time for another saga - this time, Vikings: The Saga.
-This game is a beautiful tower defense type of game, with strategic elements every step of the way.
+It is a beautiful tower defense title, with strategic elements every step of the way.
 You have a beautiful Norse world and hand-drawn characters that will make you say wow! before you even finish the first stage.

 It's one of the most beautiful Android games that rely on strategy and TD, so if that's what you've been looking for, make sure to check it out.
 You can even play it offline!